-I was 16.
-After they told us, there was blunted silence, then a shrill bell, and I had to go to English class.
+I was 16 in 2001.
+After the principal told us, there was blunted silence, then a shrill bell, and I had to go to English class.
 It was our first test of the school year— write an essay comparing and contrasting Emerson and Thoreau.
-I did pretty well considering that for the entire class period I was sitting on the floor, in a hallway, using a chair as a flat surface to write about two dead white men’s thoughts and feelings about transcendentalism, while the hallway flowed with students crying, teachers loudly describing body parts falling from planes and people jumping from buildings, and then some teacher told our teacher that another plane was in the Pentagon, and all of us looked up at each other and mouthed “What the fuck?” and then went back to writing.
+I did pretty well considering that for the entire class period I was sitting on the floor, in a hallway, using a chair as a flat surface to write about two dead white men’s thoughts and feelings about transcendentalism, while the hallway flowed with students crying, teachers loudly describing body parts falling from the planes and people jumping from the buildings, and then some teacher told our teacher that another plane was in the Pentagon, and all of us looked up at each other and mouthed “What the fuck?” and then went back to writing.

 I turned in my test and went to French class.
 The bells were still ringing.
 Where else would I go?
 Our teacher, Madame, was on the phone, reassuring her mother back in France that she was okay.
 Madame had only moved to the US a few months before, and her mother was anxious about it even before the terrorist attack.
 Madame had met an American man at a discothèque (a word I’ve only ever heard French teachers use) and two weeks later he proposed over email (because it was 2001) and Madame said “Oui” and she and her seven-year-old daughter moved to a place they’d never been, and she married this guy she’d met once, then got a job teaching French even though she’d never taught before, and then this happens and suddenly Madame and her daughter were French people trapped in the US for the entirety of the “freedom fries” era.
 But Madame never lost her enthusiasm for teaching us about verb tenses and François Truffaut.